By Ruth Werner

 Until recently, monkeypox outbreaks were geographically limited to Central Africa (one subtype or “clade” of the virus that is highly virulent), and to West Africa (a different, less virulent clade).
 In Central Africa especially it can be a serious health threat, with infections severe enough to cause death in 3–10 percent of diagnosed cases.
 Ironically, some effective vaccines against this virus have been developed, but they are not made available to African populations who need them most.

-Outside of endemic African countries, over 10,000 cases of monkeypox have been reported this year.
-These have occurred in Europe, Asia, South America, North America, and Australia—all places where monkeypox is not typically seen.
+Over 10,000 cases of monkeypox have been reported this year.
+In addition to parts of Africa where this infection has been seen before, these have occurred in Europe, Asia, South America, North America, and Australia—all places where monkeypox is not typically seen.
 The US has seen 866 confirmed cases so far, and that number is rising quickly.
 No deaths from this infection have been reported outside of Africa at this point.

-The recent versions of monkeypox show some variety in presentation.
-In the most typical form, infections typically incubate for 1–2 weeks after exposure.
+In its most typical form, monkeypox infections typically incubate for 1-2 weeks after exposure.
 Then patients may develop fever, malaise, and inflamed lymph nodes; this is the prodrome stage.
-This is followed by a painful rash with blisters that then fill with pus, and eventually become itchy as they scab over and heal over a course of 2–4 weeks.
-The rash may be all over the body, or local to the site where the infection was contracted.
-However, some people don’t experience the prodrome stage with fever and inflamed lymph nodes: their first symptoms are the characteristic blisters.
+This is followed by a painful rash with blisters that then fill with pus, and eventually become itchy as they scab over and heal over a course of 2-4 weeks.
+The rash may be all over the body or local to the site where the infection was contracted.
+However, some people don’t experience the prodrome stage with fever and inflamed lymph nodes: their first symptoms are the characteristic blisters, which can range from being mild to excruciatingly painful.

 As a viral infection, monkeypox can’t be treated with antibiotics.
-No antiviral medications have been officially approved for it, but some have been provisionally used in the absence of other options.
-But getting through monkeypox is usually just a matter of time: from exposure to prodrome fever and swollen lymph nodes, through the rash and healing of the lesions.
+No antiviral medications have been officially approved for it, but some have been provisionally used in the absence of other options, and testing is underway for others.
+But getting through monkeypox is usually a matter of time: from exposure to prodrome fever and swollen lymph nodes through the rash and healing of the lesions.

-So far, this infection has been rare, mild, and self-limiting.
+So far, this infection has usually been mild and self-limiting.
 Infected people are counseled to isolate, and others in their circle may qualify for vaccination to help limit community spreading.

 Implications for Massage Therapy